 • Either certain answers or hesitated ones should be written down onto the answer sheet

-• Whatever the type of question is in the IELTS Listening test, you should think of synonyms or paraphrases for each term and phrase in the map/diagram/plan/flowchart and look for those in the recording
+• Whatever the type of question is in the IELTS Listening test, you should expect synonyms and paraphrases; the words in the IELTS Listening Map/Diagram/Plan may not match the recording exactly.

 • Notice contrast words (however, but, sorry, etc.) since the answers are often located after these words